Darkjrcy/IDEAS/README.md

         <child link="city_link"/>
     </joint>
 ```
 Now, when you spawn your URDF file the city woudl be spawned in the origin.
+If you have questions in how to launch an URDF file into Gazebo see: https://www.youtube.com/watch?v=w6Kvq7ac-J8